 When Walmart looks for solar partners, they look for companies with extensive project experience and the capability to deploy solar across multiple states.
-The ideal partner would be able to deliver the most cost-effective solution for a variety of building and application types, including roof-top, ground mount and carport installations.
-SolarCity’s full-service approach and flexible financing options made it a great choice for Walmart's California and Arizona rollout.
-SolarCity and Walmart initiated the first project in July, 2010, and expect to complete 23 megawatts of new solar capacity by the end of 2011.
+The ideal partner would be able to deliver the most cost-effective solution for a variety of building and application types, including rooftop, ground mount and carport installations.
+SolarCity’s full-service approach and flexible financing options made it a great choice for Walmart and together the two companies have installed over 65MW of solar capacity to date.

-Walmart's goal is to produce renewable solar energy at prices equal to or less than traditional energy rates, and at the same time, provide price certainty for a percentage of the stores’ load against the volatility of energy prices.
-The company's bold solar initiative is contributing to the development of a growing solar economy, and creating hundreds of jobs in the process.
-"Walmart is setting a clear example that other companies can follow, and demonstrating that solar power can reduce pollution and lower operational costs at the same time” said Lyndon Rive, SolarCity’s CEO.
-"Considering Walmart's scale, their goal to use 100% renewable energy creates jobs and helps make solar energy more accessible for other businesses and homeowners."
+By installing solar systems, Walmart aims is to produce energy at prices equal to or less than traditional energy rates, and at the same time, provide price certainty for a percentage of the stores’ load against the volatility of energy prices.
+“Walmart is setting a clear example that other companies can follow, and demonstrating that solar power can reduce pollution and lower operational costs at the same time” said Lyndon Rive, SolarCity’s CEO.